Downward trendlines are drawn from the highs sloping downward, signaling bearish sentiment in forex, energy, or index markets.

 When parallel trendlines form a channel in forex or stock index CFDs, you can:

-Buy (go long) near the lower trendline when bullish indicators confirm.
+Enter long positions near the lower trendline when bullish indicators confirm.

 A close below the lower trendline indicates a bearish breakout.